Free no-obligation site survey · Nationwide coverage Contact Us

 Usually, yes.
 Most factory roof coating is carried out from above with the plant in use.
 The survey identifies anything that genuinely needs internal access or a controlled shutdown, and the programme is built around shifts, deliveries and site inductions.

-Our plant has metal roof, rooflights and brick walls.
+Our plant has a metal roof, rooflights and brick walls.
 Can you handle all of it?

 Yes.
 Mixed envelopes are common on older plants.
-Each substrate gets its own preparation and coating route, decided from the survey, so the whole building is treated correctly rather than just the easy areas.
+Each substrate gets its own prep and coating route, decided at survey, so the whole building is treated correctly rather than just the easy areas.

 What about cut-edge corrosion on the sheet roof?

-It is treated as part of the preparation.
-Exposed edges, laps and fixings are cleaned back, treated and sealed before any coating, so the corrosion does not come straight back through the new system.
+It is treated as part of the prep.
+The exposed edges, laps and fixings are cleaned back, treated and sealed before any coating, so the corrosion does not come straight back through the new system.

 Can a coating improve how the factory looks as well as protect it?